 Regardless of the specific SE activity, a view of Effort (cost) versus Effectiveness can provide simple insight into the type of transfer.
-An elaboration of this Effort/Effectiveness is available elsewhere (link to be provided).
-A complementary perspective of where MBSE can be exployed with respect to a subset of ISO 15288 Processes will be produced in a subsequent document; likely processes to be covered will include: architecture definition process; Business or Mission analysis process; integration process; stakeholder needs and requirements definition process; system analysis process; validation process; validation process; verification process.
+An elaboration of this Effort/Effectiveness is available on the wiki MBSE Where effort effectiveness page.
+A complementary perspective of where MBSE can be employed with respect to a subset of ISO 15288 Processes will be produced in a subsequent document; likely processes to be covered will include: architecture definition process; Business or Mission analysis process; integration process; stakeholder needs and requirements definition process; verification process.